jhbdiehl/DFSZforest/README.md

 # DFSZforest

-Compute anomaly ratios for different DFSY-type models.
-This code has been used for the paper [*DFSZ axions and where to find them*](https://arxiv.com) by [Emmanouil Koutsangelas]() and [Johannes Diehl](https://scholar.google.com/citations?hl=en&user=BrHSTFwAAAAJ).
+Compute anomaly ratios for different DFSZ-type models.
+This code has been used for the paper [*DFSZ axions and where to find them*](https://arxiv.com) by [Johannes Diehl](https://scholar.google.com/citations?hl=en&user=BrHSTFwAAAAJ) by [Emmanouil Koutsangelas]().
 The data files included can also be found separately on [Zenodo](https://zenodo.org).

 ## Installation